 What will this mean?

-All applicants, new or renewal, will be invited to bring original documents as required by the Home Office, see what documents are required, to an application appointment where an officer from the Licensing Unit will check the documents to ensure:
+All applicants, new or renewal, will be invited to bring original documents required by the Home Office to an application appointment where an officer will check the documents to make sure:

 reasons for any difference in names across documents (e.g. original marriage certificate, divorce decree absolute, deed poll), these supporting documents should also be photocopied and a copy retained by us.

-Where there are 'No restrictions' on right to work in the UK, once we have processed the necessary checks, we will not have to repeat these checks on subsequent renewal applications, or licence extensions.
+Where there are 'No restrictions' on right to work in the UK, we will not have to repeat these checks on subsequent renewal applications, or licence extensions.